jgliss/pyplis/docs/tut_camdef.rst

     cam.texp_unit = ""

 Furthermore, the image type identification can (and should) be specified in the camera, in order to make life easier.
-This ensures, that images of different types (e.g. on / off-band, dark, offset) can be identified and separated from the filename.
+This ensures, that images of different types (e.g. on / off-band, dark, offset) can be identified and separated directly from the filename.
 The relevant information is specified in a collection of :class:`Filter` and :class:`DarkOffsetInfo` objects.
 Let's start off with defining the different image access types for on and off-band images (these are stored in :class:`Filter` objects, while dark / offset image access information is stored in :class:`DarkOffsetInfo` objects, follows below)::

   # On-band images